LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Rapid input and key repeat.
 - Page focus handlers that redirect focus.
 - Repeated mode entry, exit, disable, and teardown.
-- In-path narrow focus retention, page-forward next-depth/next-rank entry at the destination's first target, and the H6 fallback boundary.
+- In-path narrow focus retention and page-forward next-rank entry at the destination's first target, and the H6 fallback boundary.

 Run the full relevant browser suite, not one or two manual interactions.